-Because it's closer to the lens than she is, and that proximity exaggerates its proportion compared to her and everything else.
-You can use this technique as a storytelling device, or you can get burned by it when you last expect it.
+Because it’s closer to the lens than she is, and that proximity exaggerates its proportion compared to her and everything else.
+You can use this technique as a storytelling device or get burned by it when you last expect it.

 I generally try to be very aware of the plane that my subject occupies with its relationship to the lens.
 When something reaches toward the lens, I know it’s going to seem rather large in proportion to the rest of the subject.
 That’s why you see photos of a lounging model with enormous feet close to you and a very tiny head far away.

 Keep this in mind for smartphone photos.
 Many photographers like to get a somewhat lower angle when taking portraits.
-Yet doing that with a smartphone, which uses a wide angle lens, can emphasize the wrong part of your subject.
-Instead of flattering them, you just make them look short and fat.
+Yet doing that with a smartphone, which uses a wide-angle lens, can emphasize the wrong part of your subject.
+Instead of flattering them, you make them look short and fat.

 Nobody likes a crowded photo.
 Your subjects need breathing room.
 Not only does that help isolate them to draw attention, but eliminating distractions creates a more pleasing photograph for your viewer.
 As I said earlier in the article, there’s a reason why so many advertising photos include a product shot without any distractions.